MathieuWhite/InfiniteScroll-Swift/README.md

 ## License

-MyTest is available under the MIT license.
+MWInfiniteScroll is available under the MIT license.
 See the LICENSE file for more info.